cloudant/sync-android/doc/events.md

 Here the `DocumentNotificationClient` is subscribing to the `DocumentCreated` event.
 Because the events are just classes, they obey the type hierarchy.
 This means that it is also possible to subscribe to the generic `DocumentModified` event to be notified of all Created/Deleted/Updated events and then use reflection and downcasting if needed.
-However if you want to listen for multiple event types eg `DocumentCreated` and `DocumentStoreCreated` using the same subscriber method, the `Notification` marker interface needs to be used instead.
+However, if you want to listen for multiple event types, for example `DocumentCreated` and `DocumentStoreCreated` using the same subscriber method, the `Notification` marker interface needs to be used instead.

 ```java